 Our police misconduct attorneys at JML Law have heard the story over and over again.
 Someone was arrested by mistake.
 Someone was arrested and they were innocent.
 Someone was brutally assaulted by the police and then arrested.
 Someone was shot by the police.
 These behaviors are not new and they aren’t stopping.
 Who is there to help you?
 Can you tell the police about the police?
 No. Instead, you can reach out to our police misconduct attorneys.
 Our job is to protect those who have experienced injustice.
 Our job is to uncover truths and try to make our clients feel whole again.

 We know bad people can be really bad.
 We understand that women and men do not always feel respected when they put on their police uniforms.
 However, that does not grant them the right to let out their anger on the ones they arrest.
 Alejandro Jose Felix Hernandez was allegedly high when he unlawfully entered a gas station just after midnight.
 He assaulted an employee when he entered.
 The police came shortly afterward and tried to detain Hernandez.
-The store clerk verified evidence that Hernandez was resisting arrest and was combative with police.
+The store clerk verified evidence that Hernandez was resisting arrest and was combative with the police.

 In order to subdue Hernandez, they used batons, fists, knee strikes to the head, and at least one taser.
 Because of this excessive force, Hernandez was more than subdued.
-He had bruises, a broken leg, and was in a vegetative state.
+He had bruises, and a broken leg, and was in a vegetative state.
 However, the most concerning part of all the events were that Hernandez’s body was passed to four different hospitals before ultimately dying.
 None of his medical reports mentioned how he was beaten by police officers and the death report cited that Hernandez died of natural causes.
 Hernandez’s family hired an attorney because they knew something wasn’t right.